ppnsanders/pp-mp-examples/README.md

 1. Run `$ cd pp-mp-order`
 2. Run `$ npm start`

 The Setup & Install already installed all the NPM dependencies for all of the apps, so this should start up without any issues.
-You would change the `pp-mp-order` in the above command to the appropriate directory for the app you want to run (i.e. `pp-mp-connected-path`, `pp-mp-managed-path`, or `pp-mp-delayed-order`).
+You would change the `pp-mp-order` in the above command to the appropriate directory for the app you want to run (i.e. `pp-mp-order`, `pp-mp-connected-path`, `pp-mp-managed-path`, `pp-mp-billing-agreements`, or `pp-mp-delayed-order`).

 ## Configuration